01bbae/chess-algorithm/README.md

 ## Description

-Currently, popular chess engines will evaluate the most ideal move on chess based on the best move.
-Stockfish, for example, uses the alpha-beta pruning algorithm to evaluate the best positions.

-The goal of this project is to build on top of these popular chess engines; Specifically, we would like to add a chess algorithm that will return not the best move, but good-enough moves so players have variety of moves to choose from.
+The motivation behind modifying a chess algorithm that returns "good-enough" moves instead of just the best move is to enhance the player experience and increase the variety of possible gameplay scenarios.
+Currently, popular chess engines such as Stockfish are designed to evaluate and choose the most optimal move based on a given set of parameters, such as material advantage, piece mobility, and king safety.
+These popular chess engines use algorithms such as alpha-beta pruning, and mini-max algorithm.

+While this approach has been successful in producing strong and reliable chess engines, it can also lead to repetitive gameplay and lack of variety.
+Players may feel like they are always playing against the same strategy, which can become monotonous over time.

+By introducing a chess algorithm that returns good-enough moves, players are given a wider range of options to choose from.
+These moves may not be the absolute best, but they can still be strong and strategically sound, providing a fresh and varied gameplay experience.
+Additionally, players may find it more challenging and enjoyable to play against a chess engine that is not always making the optimal move.

+Overall, the goal of this project is to add an element of unpredictability and excitement to chess gameplay, while still maintaining a high level of strategic and tactical sophistication.

 ## Setup: